 The composting process occurs when biodegradable waste is piled together with a structure allowing for oxygen diffusion and with a dry matter content suiting microbial growth.
 The temperature of the biomass increases due to the microbial activity and the insulation properties of the piled material.
 The temperature often reaches 650C to 750C within a few days and then declines slowly.
-This high temperature hastens the elimination of pathogens and weed seeds.
+This high temperature in composting hastens the elimination of pathogens and weed seeds.

 A typical composting plant consist of some or all of the following technical units: bag openers, magnetic and/or ballistic separators, sieves, shredders, mixing and homogenization equipment, turning equipment, aeration systems, bio-filters, scrubbers, control systems etc.